kevboh/longform/README.md

 Longform is a plugin for [Obsidian](https://obsidian.md) that helps you write and edit novels, screenplays, and other long projects.

+## Installing

+Longform is in the Community Plugins section of Obsidian’s settings.
+You may also install it manually by copying the `main.js`, `manifest.json`, and `styles.css` files from a release into a `longform/` folder in the `.obsidian/plugins` folder of your vault.
+The Community Plugins interface is preferred.

+## Getting Started

 To get started, right-click any folder you’d like to write a Longform project in and select “Mark as Longform Project.”
 You can always remove folders from Longform by right-clicking them and selecting “Unmark as Longform Project.”
 Unmarking a project does not delete anything: it just stops the plugin from tracking that folder and showing it in any UI.

 Once you’ve marked a folder as a Longform project, you can switch to the Longform pane and add scenes (notes in a draft folder) to start writing.